PGCE Secondary School Direct: Business Education (14-19) / Course details

-PGCE Secondary School Direct Science: Business Education (14-19) provides you with the practical training and theoretical knowledge required to become an outstanding Business Education teacher.
+PGCE Secondary School Direct Science: Business Education (14 to 19) provides you with the practical training and theoretical knowledge required to become an outstanding Business Education teacher.

 This practical training is underpinned by the development of your knowledge and understanding of educational theories, ideas and concepts, including current issues and developments.

 We work with numerous schools in Greater Manchester to offer the School Direct route into teaching.